 If the business meets one of the qualifying requirements, it must consider the average number of full-time employees in 2019.
 Employers (including affiliated entities) with fewer than 100 full-time employees are likely qualified.

 The credits must be claimed on amended payroll tax returns (Form 941-X).
-Calculations can be complicated when considering interplay with Paycheck Protection Program (PPP) first draw and FFCRA credits (expanded paid sick leave/emergency FMLA leave), and the Restaurant Revitalization Program.
+Calculations can be complicated when considering interplay with Paycheck Protection Program (PPP) first draw, FFCRA credits (expanded paid sick leave/emergency FMLA leave), and the Restaurant Revitalization Program.